Atlantis no Nazo: Development

 Sunsoft developed the game with the intention of surpassing the enormously popular Super Mario Bros., and advertised the game with the slogan Ano Super Mario wo koeta!! (あのスーパーマリオを超えた!!).
 The number of levels included in Atlantis no Nazo did surpass the number included in Super Mario Bros.

 Though the game was never released outside Japan, a partially translated version titled Super Pitfall II was under development by Activision for release in North America as the sequel to the unrelated Super Pitfall.
 The game was ported to the PlayStation on December 6, 2001 as part of Memorial Series SunSoft Vol. 2 (coupled with Route-16 Turbo).
 The game was also released for the Microsoft Windows operating system on June 29, 2001 as part of the Ultra 2000 Sunsoft Classic Games 1 (coupled with Super Arabian and The Wing of Madoola) and its value version, Yu Yu Sunsoft Kessakusen 1 (released on July 2, 2004).
 It would be one of the 30 games included on Nintendo's Classic Mini: Family Computer microconsole exclusively in Japan, released on November 10, 2016.

+The game became available on the Nintendo Classics platform in July 2024.

 Reception

-From contemporary reviews, Eiji Hamano of Beep compare the game to Super Mario Bros.
+From contemporary reviews, Eiji Hamano of Beep compared the game to Super Mario Bros.
 (1985) stating it did not have the same level of fun as Nintendo's game as it was more complex and its controls were frustrating.